Zero Trust for

 Start verifying everything.

-See exactly what GAT Labs finds in your domain in the first 24 hours.
+Discover what your Google Admin console isn't showing in your first 24 hours.
 No commitment required.